 1. Data Protection

 If you hold and process information about your clients, beneficiaries, employees or suppliers, then you’re legally obliged to protect that information.
-New Data Protection laws (GDPR) will come into force on 25 May 2018 which recognise the significant risk associated with storing personal data.
-Don’t delay, start getting ready for GDPR now – visit the Information Commissioner’s website for more info.
+New Data Protection laws (GDPR) came into force on 25 May 2018 which recognises the significant risk associated with storing personal data – visit the Information Commissioner’s website for more info.

 2018 will also see new rules around lobbying.
 If your organisation has paid members of staff who seek to influence or lobby MSPs, Scottish Ministers, Special Advisors or the Permanent Secretary you may need to comply and register under the new Lobbying (Scotland) Act.
 You can find out more here, if you think this may apply to you.